smithg09/REST_API-Nodejs-/README.md

 # REST_API-Nodejs-

-This project is REST API built using Nodejs and express , Mongodb Is used for database activity
+This project is REST API built using Nodejs and express , Mongodb Is used for database activity and JWT token for user management.

 Run the Project Locally :
  - Clone the repository